-(A) "Program" means The Parental Choice Scholarship Program created in this subchapter.

-(B) "Eligible student" means any elementary or secondary student who was eligible to attend a public school in [state] in the preceding semester or is starting school in [state] for the first time and is a member of a household whose total annual income does not exceed an amount equal to 2 times the income standard used to qualify for a free or reduced-price lunch under the national free or reduced-price lunch program established under 42 USC Section 1751 et seq.
-Once a student receives a scholarship under this program, the student will remain eligible regardless of household income until the student graduates high school or reaches 21 years.

-(C) "Parent" includes a guardian, custodian, or other person with the authority to act on behalf of the child.

-(D) "Department" means the state Department of Public Instruction or an organization chosen by the state.

-(E) "Resident school district" means the public school district in which the student resides.

-(F) "Participating school" means either a public school outside of the resident school district, a school run by another public entity, or any private school that provides education to elementary and/or secondary students and has notified the Department of its intention to participate in the program and comply with the program's requirements.
+- (A) "Program" means the Parental Choice Scholarship Program created in this subchapter. - (B) "Eligible student" means any elementary or secondary student who was eligible to attend a public school in [state] in the preceding semester or is starting school in [state] for the first time. - (C) "Parent" includes a guardian, custodian, or other person with the authority to act on behalf of the child. - (D) "Department" means the state Department of Public Instruction or an organization chosen by the state. - (E) "Resident school district" means the public school district in which the student resides. - (F) "Participating school" means either a public school outside of the resident school district, a school run by another public entity, or any private school that provides education to elementary and/or secondary students and has notified the Department of its intention to participate in the program and comply with the program's requirements.

-Section 3. {Basic Elements of The Parental Choice Scholarship Program}
+Section 3. {Basic Elements of the Parental Choice Scholarship Program}

-(A) Any parent of an eligible student shall qualify for a scholarship from the state for their child to enroll in and attend a participating school.

-(B) Any eligible student may attend a participating school until his or her graduation from high school or his or her 21st birthday, whichever comes first.
+- (A) Any parent of an eligible student shall qualify for a scholarship from the state for their child to enroll in and attend a participating school - (B) Any eligible students may attend a participating school until his or her graduation from high school or his or her 21st birthday, whichever comes first.

-(C) Scholarship amounts shall be calculated according to the following schedule:

-(1) For students from households qualifying for the federal free or reduced-price lunch program, the scholarship amount shall be equal to the lesser of:

-(a) the participating school's annual cost per pupil, including both operational and capital facility costs; or

-(b) the dollar amount the resident school district would have received to serve and educate the eligible student from state and local sources had the student enrolled there.

-(2) For students from households with an annual income greater than the amount required to qualify for the free or reduced-price lunch program but less than 1.5 times that amount, the scholarship amount shall be equal to the lesser of:

-(a) seventy-five percent of the dollar amount the resident school district would have received to serve and educate the eligible student from state and local sources had the student enrolled there; or

-(b) the participating school's annual cost per pupil, including both operational and capital facility costs.

-(3) For students from households with an annual income of greater than 1.5 times the amount required to qualify for the free or reduced-price lunch program but less than 2.0 times that amount, the scholarship amount shall be equal to the lesser of:

-(a) fifty percent of the dollar amount the resident school district would have received to serve and educate the eligible student from state and local sources had the student enrolled there; or

-(b) the participating school's annual cost per pupil, including both operational and capital facility costs.

-(D) The scholarship is the entitlement of the eligible student under the supervision of the student's parent and not that of any school.

-(E) A participating school may not refund, rebate, or share a student's scholarship with a parent or the student in any manner.
-A student's scholarship may only be used for educational purposes.

-(F) Eligible students who qualify for the federal free or reduced-price lunch program may attend any participating school in the Parental Choice Scholarship Program at no charge to the student.
-That is, the scholarship under this subchapter would cover the cost of all tuition and mandatory fees for such students.
-Participating schools may charge the difference between the scholarship amount and all tuition and mandatory fees for eligible students from households with incomes that exceed the annual income required to qualify for the free or reduced-price lunch program.

-(G) A participating school that has more eligible students applying than spaces available shall fill the available spaces by a random selection process, except that participating schools may give preference to siblings of enrolled students and previously enrolled scholarship students under this subchapter.

-(H) If a student is denied admission to a participating school because it has too few available spaces, the eligible student may transfer his or her scholarship to a participating school that has spaces available.

-(I) A participating student shall be counted in the enrollment figures for his or her resident school district for the purposes of calculating state aid to the resident school district.
+- (C) Any eligible student will qualify for a scholarship in an amount equal to the lesser of: - (1) the participating school's annual cost per pupil, including both operational and capital facility costs; or - (2) the dollar amount the resident school district would have received to serve and educate the eligible student from state and local sources had the student enrolled there. - (D) The scholarship is the entitlement of the eligible student under the supervision of the student's parent and not that of any school. - (E) A participating school may not refund, rebate, or share a student's scholarship with a parent or the student in any manner.
+A student's scholarship may only be used for educational purposes. - (F) A participating school that has more eligible students applying than spaces available shall fill the available spaces by a random selection process, except that participating schools may give preference to siblings of enrolled students and previously enrolled scholarship students under this subchapter. - (G) If a student is denied admission to a participating school because it has too few available spaces, the eligible student may transfer his or her scholarship to a participating school that has spaces available. - (H) A participating student shall be counted in the enrollment figures for his or her resident school district for the purposes of calculating state aid to the resident school district.
 The funds needed for a scholarship shall be subtracted from the state school aid payable to the student's resident school district.
-Any aid the school district would have received for the student in excess of the funds needed for a scholarship will be kept by the state.

-(J) The Department shall adopt rules consistent with this Act regarding:

-(1) the eligibility and participation of private schools, including timelines that will maximize student and public and private school participation;

-(2) the calculation and distribution of scholarships to eligible students; and

-(3) the application and approval procedures for scholarships for eligible students and participating schools.
+Any aid the school district would have received for the student in excess of the funds needed for a scholarship will be kept by the state. - (I) The Department shall adopt rules consistent with this Act regarding: - (1) the eligibility and participation of private schools, including timelines that will maximize student and public and private school participation; - (2) the calculation and distribution of scholarships to eligible students; and - (3) the application and approval procedures for scholarships for eligible students and participating schools.